The Stranger (2014 film): Plot

-After becoming drunk, De Luca encounters Peter again and takes him a to secluded spot.
+After becoming drunk, De Luca encounters Peter again and takes him to a secluded spot.
 There, De Luca continues the interrogation and sets Peter on fire when he continues to insist he knows nothing about Martin.
 After knocking De Luca unconscious, Martin rescues Peter and takes him back to Monica's house.
 As she calls an ambulance, Martin recites a Latin blessing and rubs his blood on Peter.
 Later, at the hospital, Peter miraculously recovers and is discharged.
 As Monica and Peter flee the town, the police capture Martin.
 De Luca stops the bus Peter and Monica have boarded, abducts them, and forces them to reveal how Peter was healed.
 He makes Monica, a nurse, perform a transfusion from Martin to Caleb.
 Martin begs her not to do so and insists that his blood must be blessed to prevent infection, but De Luca ignores him.

-Though healed by Martin's blood, Caleb becomes infected.
-He kills and drains Monica of blood, then leaves the hospital with his father.
-The police go to De Luca's house to question him.
-When he refuses to come out, they assault the house.
-Peter goes to the jail to free Martin but finds Martin is powerless to revive the dead, though Martin demands they stop Caleb.
-When Martin arrives at De Luca's house, he finds De Luca and Caleb missing, and all the cops but the chief of police are dead.
-Martin kills the wounded chief of police, explaining that he has become infected.
-As they race after Caleb, De Luca rams their car.
+Although Caleb is healed by Martin's blood, he becomes infected and kills Monica before leaving the hospital with his father.
+The police go to De Luca's house to question him, but he refuses to come out.
+They assault the house.
+Peter goes to the jail to free Martin but finds out that Martin is unable to revive the dead.
+Nonetheless, Martin demands that they stop Caleb.
+When Martin arrives at De Luca's house, he finds De Luca and Caleb missing, and all the police officers, except the chief of police, are dead.
+Martin kills the wounded chief of police, revealing that he has also become infected.
+They race after Caleb, and De Luca rams their car.
 In the resulting accident, Peter becomes wounded and accidentally infects himself when he comes into contact with Martin's blood.
-Martin ties him to a tree and leaves.
-De Luca is killed in the encounter.
+Martin ties him to a tree and leaves him.
+In the encounter, De Luca is killed.

 A passing motorist with a pet dog frees Peter.
 Martin finds and confronts Caleb, but he is overpowered by Caleb, who has killed and fed off a young girl.
-Peter arrives, his face bloody and dirty from feeding, and drags Caleb into the sunlight, protected by heavy clothing; Caleb disintegrates.
-Martin reveals that he and Ana are Peter's true parents; Monica adopted him after Ana's suicide.
-Martin tells Peter to be stronger than his mother and requests that Peter leave him to die in the Sun.
-As Peter leaves, it is revealed that he fed off of the motorist's pet dog, who he lets out of her car.
+Peter arrives, his face bloody and dirty from feeding, and drags Caleb into the sunlight, protected by heavy clothing.
+Caleb disintegrates upon exposure to the sun.
+Martin then reveals to Peter that he and Ana are Peter's true parents, and that Monica adopted him after Ana's suicide.
+Martin tells Peter to be stronger than his mother and requests that Peter leave him to die in the sun.
+As Peter departs, it is revealed that he fed off the motorist's pet dog, whom he lets out of her car.
 He then drives away.